blackstrype/quarkus-microservices-training/labs/lab_7_messaging_sagas.md

 #### Step 2: Make the Async Tests Pass

 Modify the TrainStopResource create method.
-In order to avoid breaking the current functionality, wrap the existing call in a conditional that will implement async call when the feature is toggled, otherwise the existing implementation.
+In order to avoid breaking the current functionality, wrap the existing call in a conditional that will implement async call when the feature is toggled, otherwise the existing implementation is used.
 ```java
     ...